 We tried to sample as much of Penang’s famous street food as we could, but between the two of us we still missed out on many dishes.
-We ended up eating some non-typical Malaysian cuisine as well with mixed results.
+Besides the usual grub, we also tried some non-typical Malaysian cuisine as well with mixed results.

 As with the street art, there’s an extensive map and listing that you can pick up at the airport, but Karen from our guesthouse Mango Tree Place gave us their guide to food and amenities around the area as well, so here’s what we ate and where you can find it.

 Apong is a little pancake-like food – egg, flour, coconut milk and some banana and corn bits – Uncle Guan, as the store is named for, is preparing several Apong in the picture above.
 He’s apparently been operating out of his little pushcart store since forever along Jalan Burmah, right at the junction of Jalan Phuah Hin Leong where our guesthouse was located, outside Union Primary School.
 You have to wait patiently for him to be done because it’s all freshly made, and he was a little bit cranky that we only bought 1pc each – most people go away in batches of 10 or more!